Louis Nethercott and Anthony Lambert served together as Royal Marines Commandos in Afghanistan in 2011 where they were involved in fierce combat.

 Louis was medically discharged due to post traumatic stress, and developed the challenge with his friend Anthony, as a way of raising awareness of the mental health problems faced by military personnel.

 The veterans began their record attempt with a gruelling 40-day, 1,400km (870 mile) trek across Borneo in November-December 2016.
-In April 2017 they will travel on to Papua New Guinea, followed by Madagascar, Greenland and Baffin Island.
+In April-May 2017 they took on the jungles, swamps and crocodile-infested rivers of Papua New Guinea.
+Next up is Madagascar, followed by Greenland and Baffin Island.
 They hope to complete all five adventures by summer 2018.

 For much of the time, the two men will be isolated, coping with extremes of temperature and terrain – jungle, desert, mountains, rivers and ice caps.

 Anthony and Louis will be carrying all the essentials for each trek in backpacks weighing up to 35kg.